aanno/tp-link-list/howto/ecs.md

 According to https://github.com/aws/amazon-ecs-cli/issues/1129 `ecs-cli` is _not_ maintained well.
 See alternatives for possible replacements.

+Configuring service discovery with `ecs-cli` is documented (and there is even a tutorial for that) but does not work as expected.
+See https://github.com/aws/amazon-ecs-cli/issues/1130 for details.

 ### starting an instance

 * Given: You are in a folder with a `docker-compose.yml` and `ecs-params.yml` file.